 That is why I decided to illustrate a dish really rooted in my geographical area… or better – to be precise ( as my granny would say), time – honoured in Siena and in all the south part of the Siena zone.
-I am talking about the beautiful Val d orcia and of all the wonderful small medioeval villages that still mantain unchanged their appeal vico….
+I am talking about the beautiful Val d’Orcia and of all the wonderful small medieval villages that still maintain intact their appeal.

-PICI are big, thick, hand – home- made spaghetti, typical of the country tradition of home making pasta.
+Pici are thick, hand – home- made spaghetti, typical of the country tradition of home making pasta.
 They are made just of flour and water.
 That’s it!
 No eggs.

 In Siena the typical sauces for pici are 2 mainly (although few more obviously exist): AGLIONE SAUCE, that could be translated as the mother of all the garlic sauce! and with bread crumbles.. a classical ( bread crumbles roasted in olive oil).

 Put the flour on a large wooden working surface, make a well in the center of the flour and add the water little by little, stirring with your hands until a dough is formed.The needed quantity of water may be different time by time.